Complete Guide to Making Homemade Yogurt (without a Yogurt Maker)

 Pros:

-• There’s no need to check the ingredients for additives that may be in store-bought yogurt.
+• Doesn’t contain additives that may be in store-bought yogurt.

 • You don’t need to worry if there are any live active cultures.